help-me-mom/ng-mocks/README.md

 #### isMockOf

-This function helps when we want to use `ng-mocks` tools for rendering or change simulation, but typescript doesn't recognize `instance` as a mock instance.
+This function helps when we want to use `ng-mocks` tools for rendering or change simulation, but typescript doesn't recognize `instance` as a mock object.

 You need it when you get an error like: